abhishek14062002/Certificates/README.md

-#Certificate of HackerRank and Interns Certificates
+#Certificates of HackerRank and Interns Certificates